 - The movies and series was based on the classic sci fi novel Cyborg by Martin Caidin.

 - Released onto DVD in 2012.

 - Spun off the successful series The Bionic Woman starring Lindsay Wagner.

 The Amazing Spider-Man

-- A live action version of Spider-Man debuted as a segment (74-77) on The Electric Company in Spidey Super Stories, Danny Seagren wore the spidey suit.
+- As a bit of trivia: A live action version of Spider-Man debuted as a segment (74-77) on The Electric Company in Spidey Super Stories, Danny Seagren wore the spidey suit.

 Wonderbug From The Krofft Supershow

 Three teenage friends, Barry (David Levy), Susan (Carol Anne Seflinger) and C.C (John Anthony Bailey) explored a junkyard and found an old clapped out dune buggy that looked as though it has been put together using bits from various other vehicles.
 When Susan added an old horn she found, as a finishing touch, imagine their surprise when Schlep Car transformed into Wonderbug, a souped up dune buggy who had the ability to fly, drive himself and talk (although it was really just a bunch of nonsensical mumblings).
 Frank Welker supplied the voice.